acgc99/Godot-Widgets/addons/widgets/README.md

 A collection of widgets that are useful for GUIs.
 Inspired by [KivyMD](https://kivymd.readthedocs.io).

+Widgets are highly customizable, check their properties in the Godot Editor.
+If you feel that something is missing or there is a bug, please, open a new issue.

 If you download the full repository, you will get a small showcase project.

 ---